SlimBone1995/Gif-Hub/README.md

 # Gif-Hub
-Dedicated to collecting GIF photos of high quality
+Dedicated to collecting websites where GIF photos are available.